Most people will not need third Covid jab this winter, Oxford vaccine professor says

 However, AstraZeneca boosters will only be given to those who previously had the AstraZeneca jab.

-Health Secretary Sajid Javid has said that he was “confident” that third jabs would be offered to people by October in preparation for the colder months when numbers of Covid cases and deaths are expected to spike.
+Health secretary Sajid Javid has said that he was “confident” that third jabs would be offered to people by October in preparation for the colder months when numbers of Covid cases and deaths are expected to spike.

 He said: “We are heading towards our booster programme.
 I’m confident that our booster programme will start later this month, but I’m still awaiting the final advice.”